gitpoap/gitpoap-backend/docs/Address-centric-auth-spec.md

 ## Summary

+This involves three parts of changes (to be done in a single PR):
+1. Update the DB
+2. Update JWT middleware and AuthToken functionality/endpoints
+3. Update existing endpoints (removing signature requirements/new checks on GitHub logins/etc)

 The frontend will only need to update to:
 1. Remove all signature requirements except when logging in
 2. Handle situations where user needs to relogin